daniel-peden/github-slideshow/_posts/0000-01-02-daniel-peden.md

 layout: slide
 title: "Welcome to our daniel-peden's slide!"
 ---
-This is my awesome file
+This is my awesome file!tada!
 Use the left arrow to go back!